geeyeahnella/THE.MGM.PROJECT/README.md

 # Brief Description

 =======
-The MGM Project is designed to cater the industry's need for digital system.
-The team aims to create a system that would make it easier to track the employees of a certain company.
+The MGM Project is designed to cater the industry's need for digital system, specifically the administration sector of a given company.
+With this program, the admin would be able to work in a more efficient and organized pace in regards to storing the data of their employees and it also features an export system within the program.
+The team aims to able to make this program beneficial to .

 # Specifications
 =======